5 Surefire Methods To Eliminate Your Internet Addiction

 “What the Net seems to be doing is chipping away my capacity for concentration and contemplation.
 Whether I’m online or not, my mind now expects to take in information the way the Net distributes it: in a swiftly moving stream of particles.
 Once I was a scuba diver in the sea of words.
 Now I zip along the surface like a guy on a Jet Ski.” – Nicholas Carr, The Shallows: What the Internet Is Doing to Our Brains

-Each and every day, more people find themselves ensnared by and addicted to the high amount of stimulation available on the Internet.
+Every day, more people find themselves ensnared by and addicted to the high amount of stimulatory content available on the Internet.

 Let’s unravel some threads.